fusionjs/fusionjs/fusion-core/docs/guides/creating-endpoints.md

 });
 ```

 There's one issue left with the code above: FusionJS code runs isomorphically by default, but we only want to run that code in the server.
-To do so, simply add a [code fence](https://github.com/fusionjs/fusion-core/blob/master/docs/guides/universal-code.md):
+To do so, add a [code fence](https://github.com/fusionjs/fusion-core/blob/master/docs/guides/universal-code.md):

 ```js
 // src/plugins/example.js